Shantagust/work-ua-scraper-and-data-analysis/README.md

 # work-ua-scraper-and-data-analysis
 This project create for parsing required skills for python developer

+## Project description:
+This project was created for analyze

 ## How to copy project from git and create virtual environment

 ```